-- 2. The LMISF informs the LPCF about the identity of the IMS Signalling Bearer on which the interception is stopped. - 3.
-LPCF instructs the S-GW/BBIFF to stop delivering the packets of the Media Bearers linked to that IMS Signalling Bearer to LMISF. - The S-GW/BBIFF will stop delivering the media packets associated with the intercepted IMS Signalling Bearer to the LMISF.
+2. The LMISF informs the S-GW/BBIFF about the identity of the IMS Signalling Bearer on which the interception is stopped and instructs the S-GW/BBIFF to stop delivering the packets of the Media Bearers associated to that IMS Signalling Bearer to LMISF.

+The S-GW/BBIFF will stop delivering the media packets associated with the intercepted IMS Signalling Bearer to the LMISF.